microdotblog/indie-microblogging/Part 3/Permanence.md

 > The idea of the Internet Archive is to build universal access to all knowledge.
 Can we make it so that anybody curious enough that wants to have access to anything ever published.
 A book, or a lecture that was made available, or old web pages.
 Can we make it so that people could go and learn from it and build on it, and then build new things that are worthy of sharing.

-And that we need multiple copies of something.
-Usually there is only one copy of something, at a publisher’s web site, and Kahle said that “1” is “almost always the wrong answer”.
+Kayle also emphasized that we need multiple copies of something.
+Usually there is only one copy, at a publisher’s web site, and Kahle said that “1” is “almost always the wrong answer”.

 We need more platforms that can offer mirroring outside the Internet Archive too, and that's what Micro.blog has tried to do.
 We have a GitHub archiving feature that takes your blog posts and photos and copies them to a GitHub repository.
 That way they can be served by GitHub, or downloaded and backed up.